Academic and Research Fair

 • Students should be able to deliver salient points of what they did and how they did it, with the ability to expand those answers beyond what appears on the poster board.

-If you are interested in entering the fair competition, please email Dr. Duch at aduch@ColumbiaState.edu or Dr. Eivazova at eeivazova@ColumbiaState.edu a spot can be reserved for you.
+If you are interested in entering the fair competition, please email Dr. Duch at aduch@columbiastate.edu and cc: Dr. Eivazova at eeivazova@columbiastate.edu so that a spot can be reserved for you.
+Final projects should be sent to both addresses.